 The animals we have been talking about so far - butterflies, moths, bees, hummingbirds, even some kinds of bats - are all considered pollinators.
-They are called pollinators because they play an important role in moving pollen from plant to plant - a process called pollination.
-Pollination is a critical step in the life cycle of most plants, including some that provide the food we eat!
+They move pollen from flower to flower, which helps make the seeds for the plants.
+These plants' life cycles depend on pollinators.
+And we depend on many of these plants for our food!

 How does an animal pollinate?